 With the call for more diverse books in the publishing business, it’s been heartening to see a small uptick in children’s books that reflect the beautiful diversity of the faces we see around us more and more each day.
 Heeding that call, three women in central Vermont are striving to make folks in their predominantly … Continued

-- Yesterday was Harry Potter’s (and J. K. Rowling’s) birthday, marking 16 years since readers first met the boy wizard.
-A recent study suggests that reading Harry Potter makes children more empathetic or tolerant toward minority groups or people unlike themselves.
+The Friday Links Library has been enjoying its summer vacation.
+We’re back this week with a short edition… Yesterday was Harry Potter’s (and J. K. Rowling’s) birthday, marking 16 years since readers first met the boy wizard.
+A recent study suggests that reading Harry Potter makes children more empathetic or tolerant toward minority groups or people … Continued

 You may have noticed I’ve been following the growing outcry over the lack of diversity in children’s books in these Friday posts.
 Over the last several days, authors and readers all over the world began demanding wider representation from publishing companies and pledging to buy and read books that represent our world’s diverse cast of real-life characters.
+To … Continued